rressi/exercises/README.md

-# exercises
+# About this repo

-Personal experiments and exercises in random order
+This repo contains a bunch of personal experiments and exercises in random order.

+They are all written in C++.